nagineni/zephyr-webusb/samples/usb/webusb/README.txt

 Testing with latest Google Chrome on host
 -----------------------------------------

-This requires latest Google Chrome and a web application based on WebUSB API to connect to the USB device.
-Follow below steps to run the demo on host.
+This sample application requires latest Google Chrome, a web page based on WebUSB API to connect to the USB device and http server running on localhost to serve the web page.

+WebUSB is a powerful new feature added to the Web and it is available only to secure origins.
+This means the web page/site that used to connect to the device must be served over a secure connection (HTTPS).

+For testing and development purposes, there is a flag in Chrome (--disable-webusb-security) that disables this CORS-like checks for origins and allow any origin to ask the user for permission to connect to a device.
+So, we use this flag to interact with the device through http://localhost by starting up http server on host and serving the web page.

+Follow below steps to run the demo on host:

 1. Run the latest dev-channel release of Google Chrome on host. https://www.google.com/chrome/browser/desktop/index.html?extra=devchannel